-The Case Space Requirement manifests itself also with case-anaphora relating to a sentence embedded under an attitude verb in a preceding sentence.
-Such case-anaphora display striking differences in acceptability with respect to the choices of different attitude verbs.
+The Case Space Requirement manifests itself also with case-anaphora relating to a clause embedded under an attitude verb in a preceding sentence.
+Such case-anaphora display striking differences in acceptability with respect to choices of different attitude verbs.

 First of all, as expected, (non-disjunctive) complement clauses of factive attitude verbs do not support subsequent case-anaphora.
-This holds both within the same secondary context as in (58a) and for the primary context as in (58b):
+This holds for case-anaphora both within the same secondary context as in (58a) and in the primary context as in (58b):